 Grandparents’ rights to see their grandchildren

 When a couple separates or divorces, the rights of any children of the relationship must be put first.
-If you’re a grandparent, it’s important to understand how Australian family law operates in respect of the contact that you’re allowed to have with your grandchildren.
+If you’re a grandparent, it’s important to understand how grandparents and family law operate in respect of the contact that you’re allowed to have with your grandchildren.

 Children’s rights to see grandparents

 There are some fundamental children’s rights under Australian family law.
 Children have the right to:

 – Receive care from both parents (regardless of whether the parents are still together as a couple); and

 – Spend time with other significant people in their lives, for example, their grandparents

 These rights exist because children’s best interests are the most important consideration when a court, or anyone else, is making decisions that affect them.